krenzlin/AKTpi/README.md

     modprobe snd-usb-audio

 After that your interface should be available in ALSA.
+Check by using:

+    aplay -l

+> Note: The *snd-usb-audio* module is also needed for MIDI via USB.

 ### MIDI

+To use MIDI via USB you need two kernel modules *snd-seq-midi* and *snd-usb-audio*.

+    modprobe snd-seq-midi
+    modprobe snd-usb-audio

-Connect your MIDI controller via USB.
-If you previously select *amidi* under *Target packages*, you can use
+Then connect your MIDI controller via USB.
+To list all the available MIDI controllers, use:

-    amidi -l
+    aseqdump -l

-to list all the available MIDI controller.
+You can test your controller with

+    aseqdump -p <PORTNUM>

+If you turn the knobs or press the keys on your controller, the according MIDI notes or CCs should show up.

 ### adjust init